pretorh/lfs-notes/steps/0-setup.md

 # 0. Intro

-## install required packages on the host
+## install/update required packages on the host

-For list of packages, and installing on Arch, see `scripts/0/pacman.sh`.
+For list of packages, and installing on Arch, use `sudo ./scripts/0/pacman.sh`.
 Note Python 3 is required

 See `scripts/0/symlink-check.sh`